 This expanding market opportunity is attracting competition from the likes of Palantir (NYSE:PLTR), IBM (NYSE:IBM) and a number of growing startups.

-As you can see below, C3.ai's revenue growth has been strong over the last two years, growing from quarterly revenue of $49.1 million in Q3 FY2021, to $66.7 million.
+As you can see below, C3.ai's revenue growth has been solid over the last two years, growing from $52.4 million in Q1 FY2022 to $72.4 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-C3.ai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.6% in Q3.
+C3.ai's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 56% in Q1.

-That means that for every $1 in revenue the company had $0.67 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.56 left to spend on developing new products, sales and marketing, and general administrative overhead.
+C3.ai's gross margin is poor for a SaaS business and it's deteriorated even further over the last year.
+This is probably the opposite direction that shareholders would like to see it go.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-C3.ai burned through $71.7 million in Q3, increasing the cash burn by 27.6% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+C3.ai burned through $8.9 million of cash in Q1 , reducing its cash burn by 83.8% year on year.

-C3.ai has burned through $218.3 million in cash over the last twelve months, a negative 81.8% free cash flow margin.
-This low FCF margin is a result of C3.ai's need to still heavily invest in the business.
+C3.ai has burned through $141.3 million of cash over the last 12 months, resulting in an uninspiring negative 55.2% free cash flow margin.
+This poor FCF margin stems from C3.ai's poor unit economics or a constant need to reinvest in its business to maintain market relevance.

 Is Now The Time?

-When considering C3.ai, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of C3.ai we will be cheering from the sidelines.
-Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, the downside is that its growth is coming at a cost of significant cash burn and its gross margins aren't as good as other tech businesses we look at.
+When considering an investment in C3.ai, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of C3.ai, we'll be cheering from the sidelines.
+Its revenue growth has been mediocre, and analysts believe that growth rate will remain steady.
+On top of that, unfortunately its customer acquisition is less efficient than many comparable companies and growth is coming at a cost of significant cash burn.

-Given its price to sales ratio based on the next twelve months is 7.8x, C3.ai is priced with expectations of a long-term growth, and there's no doubt it is a bit of a market darling, at least for some.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Given its price to sales ratio based on the next 12 months is 11.3x, C3.ai is priced with expectations of a long-term growth, and there's no doubt it's a bit of a market darling, at least for some.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.Wall Street analysts covering the company had a one year price target of $27.2 per share right before these results, implying that they didn't see much short-term potential in the C3.ai.